 Why Think.
 Check.
 Submit.?

-Not all researchers receive the same level of training and support in how to choose a trustworthy journal to submit their work to.
+Not all researchers receive the same level of training and support in how to choose a trustworthy journal or publisher to submit their work to.
 Think.
 Check.
-Submit. provides a easy-to-use checklist that researchers can refer to when they are investigating whether a journal can be trusted.
+Submit. provides an easy-to-use checklist that researchers can refer to when they are investigating whether a journal or publisher can be trusted.

 How can I confirm a publisher’s address?

 Most journal and publisher’s websites should include a contact address.
 By using a mapping service such as Google Maps’ Street View, you can confirm whether this is a legitimate business address such as an office complex, rather than a personal address or PO Box service.

 Which journals should I submit to?
 Which should I avoid?

 There is no definitive answer to this question – almost 1,000 new journals were launched in 2014, and with new titles launching almost daily it is almost impossible to stay on top of the latest journals in each field.